Jewish Art, Modern and Contemporary

 Landsberger, Franz.
 A History of Jewish Art.
 Cincinnati: Union of American Hebrew Congregations, 1946.

-Eminent German art historian who turned to the study of Jewish art for the first time after the Nazis pushed him out of the Breslau University.
+Eminent German art historian who turned to the study of Jewish art for the first time after the Nazis expelled him from the University of Breslau.
 His mission in this overview was to call attention to the persistence of Jewish art by providing an unbroken chain of Jewish creative production.

 Schwarz, Karl.
 Jewish Artists of the 19th and 20th Centuries.
 New York: Philosophical Library, 1949.